 With miles of coastline, fairy-tale castles, magical islands and atmospheric cities, our landscape has been the inspiration for generations of love stories, poems and songs.
-From the clear, starry skies of the Galloway forest to the turquoise seas of the Isle of Harris, Scotland is filled with beautiful places for couples to create romantic, brilliant moments.
+From the clear, starry skies of the Galloway forest to the turquoise seas of the Isle of Harris, Scotland is filled with beautiful places for couples to create everlasting memories.

 Whether it is your first or 100th date, we’ve selected a few ideas which serve to impress while you take in some of Scotland’s best bits.